 - 7.1.
 The Counter Fraud Plan has been constructed from the Fraud Risk Register and horizon scanning and can be mapped directly to risks as required in the Fighting Fraud and Corruption Strategy.
-An assurance map has been created that has mapped all risks to our coverage of them (including audits as included on the proposed Counter Fraud Plan for 2024/25) giving clear visibility of proposed coverage and gaps.
+An assurance map has been created that has mapped all risks to our coverage of them (including audits as included on the proposed Counter Fraud Plan for 2023/24) giving clear visibility of proposed coverage and gaps.
 Full explanations of the risks can be found in the Fraud Risk Register at section 10. - 7.2.
 The Counter Fraud Plan appears in the next section for scrutiny and approval.
-It should be noted that three jobs from the previous year's plan have been carried forward for completion in this financial year.
-These were in progress at year end and will be reported in 2024/25. - 7.3.
-The National Fraud Initiative cycle runs from October to September (the NFI reporting cycle).
-Where indicated on the plan this covers both the cycle in progress and the upcoming NFI cycle including data collection and submission phases.
-For ease and clarity of reporting, this is listed simply as the National Fraud Initiative. - 7.4.
-Following the plan, is an assurance map that maps all the proposed activity to fraud risks, clearly showing the mapping of activity to the relevant risks.
+It should be noted that two jobs from the previous year's plan have been brought forward for completion in this financial year.
+The National Fraud Initiative, however, runs from October to September (the NFI reporting cycle) and so this work always crosses each financial year. - 7.3.
+Following the plan, is an assurance map that maps all of the proposed activity to fraud risks, clearly showing the mapping of activity to the relevant risks.
 Where there is assurance provided by someone other than Internal Audit, these have been shown on the map.
-Looking at fraud risks in this way gives clear visibility over the level of coverage against the identified risks and assess its adequacy. - 7.5.
+Looking at fraud risks in this way gives clear visibility over the level of coverage against the identified risks and assess its adequacy. - 7.4.
 The Audit Committee is asked to support and approve the Counter Fraud Plan.